complexdatacollective/Interviewer/README.md

 ## Contribution/Collaboration

-Network Canvas is under intense developmet, with the aim of being fully feature complete (according to specification) by summer 2014.
+Network Canvas is under intensive development, with the aim of being fully feature complete (according to specification) by summer 2014.
 I would welcome fixes, improvements, and refinements to the code (I am very much a begginer with these technologies!).

 If you want to use Network Canvas with your own work or research, please contact me!